Health & Human Services

 24-Hour Drop-off For Unused Medication

 Keeping prescriptions and other unused or expired medications out of the wrong hands starts at home, and the City of Muskego Police Department is now offering the opportunity to discard these items, securely.
-The drop off site is inside the Police Department lobby, located just across from City Hall at W182 S8200 Racine Avenue.
+The drop off site is inside the Police Department lobby, at W182 S8200 Racine Avenue.

 Addiction Resource Council